-The external antenna (mounted to your RV) picks up the existing cell phone signal and sends it to the amplifier.
+The external antenna (mounted to your RV or on a pole) picks up the existing cell phone signal and sends it to the amplifier.
 The amplifier increases the signal strength and transmits it to the internal antennas, which then broadcast the strengthened signal to your smartphone.

 Boosting Cell Phone Signal for an RV While Parked

 As mentioned before, if you’re planning on staying stationary, it’s much easier to improve your cell phone signal because your smartphone doesn’t constantly have to adjust your location.
 Neither does the external antenna.

 When choosing a cell phone booster for an RV that’s parked, select a cell phone booster equipped with a directional antenna, such as the weBoost Destination RV.

 The directional antenna targets the nearest cell tower, even if it’s far away.
 So if you’re planning to park in a relatively rural area, this may be the best choice for you.
 Destination RV boasts 65 dB max gain, which means it provides the best possible coverage, and it features a 24-foot telescoping external antenna pole, ideal for capturing cell phone signals high above nearby obstructions.